-Accordingly, as at December 31, 2020, the Company had advanced an aggregate total of \$43,656 (with accrued interest of \$8,934) pursuant to the shareholder loan, secured demand promissory note, and unsecured demand promissory note.
+Accordingly, as at March 31, 2021, the Company had advanced an aggregate total of \$43,656 (with accrued interest of \$8,939) pursuant to the shareholder loan, secured demand promissory note, and unsecured demand promissory note.

-As discussed in Note 5 of the Interim Consolidated Financial Statements, as a result of the PharmHouse Recoverability Assessment, the Company determined that the principal amounts advanced pursuant to the shareholder loan, secured demand promissory note, and unsecured demand promissory note, as well as the interest receivable across these debt instruments, may not be recoverable and recognized a full provision for expected credit losses on these balances on its statement of comprehensive income (loss) in the Interim Consolidated Financial Statements.
+As discussed in Note 6 of the Consolidated Financial Statements, as a result of the PharmHouse Recoverability Assessment, the Company determined that the principal amounts advanced pursuant to the shareholder loan, secured demand promissory note, and unsecured demand promissory note, as well as the interest receivable across these debt instruments, would not be recoverable.
+Accordingly, the Company recognized a full provision for expected credit losses on its statement of comprehensive income (loss) in the Consolidated Financial Statements, and subsequently wrote off the full loan receivable and interest receivable balances related to these debt instruments.